cryptexfinance/website/src/pages/blog/2021-08-17-indexing-crypto-the-missing-piece.md

 ### The Cryptex Hypothesis

-A position based on the S&P 500 over the same period of time above would have seen about 300% growth.
+A position based on the [S&P 500](https://finance.yahoo.com/quote/%5EGSPC/chart/#eyJpbnRlcnZhbCI6IndlZWsiLCJwZXJpb2RpY2l0eSI6MSwiY2FuZGxlV2lkdGgiOjIuOTEyMTQ0NzAyODQyMzc3MywiZmxpcHBlZCI6ZmFsc2UsInZvbHVtZVVuZGVybGF5Ijp0cnVlLCJhZGoiOnRydWUsImNyb3NzaGFpciI6dHJ1ZSwiY2hhcnRUeXBlIjoibGluZSIsImV4dGVuZGVkIjpmYWxzZSwibWFya2V0U2Vzc2lvbnMiOnt9LCJhZ2dyZWdhdGlvblR5cGUiOiJvaGxjIiwiY2hhcnRTY2FsZSI6ImxpbmVhciIsInN0dWRpZXMiOnsi4oCMdm9sIHVuZHLigIwiOnsidHlwZSI6InZvbCB1bmRyIiwiaW5wdXRzIjp7ImlkIjoi4oCMdm9sIHVuZHLigIwiLCJkaXNwbGF5Ijoi4oCMdm9sIHVuZHLigIwifSwib3V0cHV0cyI6eyJVcCBWb2x1bWUiOiIjMDBiMDYxIiwiRG93biBWb2x1bWUiOiIjZmYzMzNhIn0sInBhbmVsIjoiY2hhcnQiLCJwYXJhbWV0ZXJzIjp7IndpZHRoRmFjdG9yIjowLjQ1LCJjaGFydE5hbWUiOiJjaGFydCJ9fX0sInBhbmVscyI6eyJjaGFydCI6eyJwZXJjZW50IjoxLCJkaXNwbGF5IjoiXkdTUEMiLCJjaGFydE5hbWUiOiJjaGFydCIsImluZGV4IjowLCJ5QXhpcyI6eyJuYW1lIjoiY2hhcnQiLCJwb3NpdGlvbiI6bnVsbH0sInlheGlzTEhTIjpbXSwieWF4aXNSSFMiOlsiY2hhcnQiLCLigIx2b2wgdW5kcuKAjCJdfX0sInNldFNwYW4iOm51bGwsImxpbmVXaWR0aCI6Miwic3RyaXBlZEJhY2tncm91bmQiOnRydWUsImV2ZW50cyI6dHJ1ZSwiY29sb3IiOiIjMDA4MWYyIiwic3RyaXBlZEJhY2tncm91ZCI6dHJ1ZSwiZXZlbnRNYXAiOnsiY29ycG9yYXRlIjp7ImRpdnMiOnRydWUsInNwbGl0cyI6dHJ1ZX0sInNpZ0RldiI6e319LCJjdXN0b21SYW5nZSI6bnVsbCwicmFuZ2UiOm51bGwsInN5bWJvbHMiOlt7InN5bWJvbCI6Il5HU1BDIiwic3ltYm9sT2JqZWN0Ijp7InN5bWJvbCI6Il5HU1BDIiwicXVvdGVUeXBlIjoiSU5ERVgiLCJleGNoYW5nZVRpbWVab25lIjoiQW1lcmljYS9OZXdfWW9yayJ9LCJwZXJpb2RpY2l0eSI6MSwiaW50ZXJ2YWwiOiJ3ZWVrIiwic2V0U3BhbiI6bnVsbH1dfQ--) over the same period of time above would have seen about 300% growth.

 A wise investor thinks on the margins.
 What marginal utility can you, as an investor, gain from investing in cryptocurrency?
 The answers are broad and still relatively vague but are being cleared up more and more quickly as time goes by.
 As a result of the lingering opaqueness in what marginal utility exists for active crypto investors, the necessity for a bridge or gateway into the crypto space has emerged for curious investors to gain exposure without suffering from wild price volatility.
 This is where index tokens come into play.

-The hypothesis at cryptex.finance is that individuals can derive significant benefit from a non-zero allocation to the cryptocurrency asset class, which they may currently be underexposed to.
-Rather than committing to a single token, it will benefit under-initiated crypto investors – especially those with little to no experience with the asset class – to gain exposure through an index token, such as Cryptex’s own TCAP.
+**The hypothesis at [cryptex.finance](http://cryptex.finance) is that individuals can derive significant benefit from a non-zero allocation to cryptocurrency, which they may currently be underexposed to.** Rather than committing to a single token, it will benefit under-initiated crypto investors – especially those with little to no experience with the asset class – to gain exposure through an index token, such as Cryptex’s own $TCAP.

 **What Is an Index Fund/Index Token?**